arman-mahtabfar/Globalized-Music/src/DEVELOPMENT.md

 * Today I made a lot fo progress.
 I used the two text files to map the rotation to specific countries, by creating a vector of vector of ints for rotations ,and setting the rotations of each world as to the values of the vector inside the element of the first vector.
 Now, When I add more countries and rotation values, this will absolutely work.
 Tomorrow I am going to focus on testing.

+* Added a toggle axis display key for user functionality.